THU-MIG/PYRA/README.md

 ### Datasets

 We use the VTAB-1k dataset to evaluate our proposed PYRA.
-Use instructions in directory `data/vtab-source` to build VTAB-1k dataset locally (Internet access is demanded).
+Please refer to [RepAdapter](https://github.com/luogen1996/RepAdapter?tab=readme-ov-file#data-preparation) for VTAB-1k preparation.

 ### Environment